decentraland/aang-renderer/README.md

 Primarily the renderer will fetch it's configuration from URL parameters passed to it, but can also be configured dynamically after initial load via a SendMessage call.

-The renderer can run in three different modes, depending on it's usage: Marketplace, Authentication, Profile, Builder
+The renderer can run in five different modes, depending on its usage: Marketplace, Authentication, Profile, Builder, Configurator.

 ## Parameters